bmayton/node-emberplus/README.md

 # node-emberplus

+This is version 2 of emberplus library.
-This is an implementation of [Lawo's Ember+](https://github.com/Lawo/ember-plus) control protocol for Node.
+An implementation of [Lawo's Ember+](https://github.com/Lawo/ember-plus) control protocol for Node.
 One of Node's great strengths is the ready availability of frameworks for various communication protocols and user interfaces; this module allows those to be integrated with Ember+ somewhat more easily than the reference libember C++ implementation.